OSGeo/gdal/doc/source/drivers/vector/miramon.rst

       In some memory allocations a block of either 256 or 512 bytes is used.
       This parameter can be adjusted to achieve nMemoryRatio*256 or nMemoryRatio*512.
-      For example, nMemoryRatio=2 in powerful computers and nMemoryRatio=0.5 in less powerful computers.
+      By way of example, please use nMemoryRatio=2 in powerful computers and nMemoryRatio=0.5 in less powerful computers.
-      By increasing this parameter, more memory will be required, but there will be fewer read/write operations to the disk.
+      By increasing this parameter, more memory will be required, but there will be fewer read/write operations to the (network and) disk.

 Dataset creation options